Hoomanzoh79/fastapi-todo-app/README.md

 <space>

 <h3 align="center">
- This is a simple todo app project using fastapi for the backend and htmx for the frontend,this repository will recieve further updates as I learn more about the fastapi framework
+ This is a simple todo app project using fastapi for the backend and htmx for the frontend
 </h3>

 <space>